-How to use Maps with Siri
+Get directions home or find new places with Siri and Maps.
+Here's how!

 How to ask Siri to show you Flyover features

-Apple Maps is built into every iPhone, and it comes packed with super-detailed 3D maps.
-With these 3D maps, you're able to take some nice overview tours of select destinations that support Flyover, so it's like getting a preview before you're actually at the destination.
-It doesn't work everywhere, but it's usually available for major cities and landmarks, and Siri can definitely help you out.
+Apple Maps comes packed with super-detailed 3D maps.
+With these 3D maps, you can take overhead tours of select destinations that support Flyover, so it's like getting a preview before you're actually at the destination.
+It doesn't work everywhere, but it's usually available for major cities and landmarks, and Siri can help you out.

-- Press and hold your Home or Side button, or say "Hey Siri" to activate Siri.
+- Press and hold the Home or Side button on your iPhone or iPad, or say "Hey Siri".

 - Tell Siri to show you a map of a landmark, city, or area.

-- "Show me a map of the Eiffel Tower in Paris, France."
+- "Show me a map of the Eiffel Tower in Paris, France," for example.

-- Tap on the map to have it launch the Maps app.
+- Scroll up and tap on the map to have it launch the Maps app.

 - If the location you chose supports Flyover, the Flyover button appears.

-- You can pan-and-zoom around the area on the map to explore, or even use your device's gyroscope to move around the map.
+- You can pan-and-zoom around the area on the map to explore or even use your device's gyroscope to move around the map.

 - Tap on the Pause button to pause the tour's automatic flyover view.